howprice/SDL_shadercross_build/README.md

 However, my project pulls in SDL3 via VCPKG for convenient cross platform building.
 - I want to build shadercross executables statically, so don't depend on the built VCPKG SDL3.dll/.so location.

+## Thanks

+- Thanks to SDL_shadercross team for fantastic product and support
+- Thanks for great https://github.com/TheSpydog/SDL_gpu_examples used as test cases